“Honestly, one of my favorite tracks ever,” Brendan typed after sending a SoundCloud link to “'87 Corvette Wishes.”

 Even recent releases aren't safe—I'm still frustratingly baffled by the disappearance of Travis Scott's "Maria I'm Drunk" from Rodeo on streaming platforms.

 What if the day comes that streaming ends?
 What if Datpiff closes up shop?
 The fall of Blockbuster taught me that any regime could be toppled, and what we believe will last forever could be gone tomorrow.

 Availability is the spoiling gift and rotten curse of music streaming.
 Successfully searching for a song on Apple Music, Tidal, YouTube or Spotify will make you feel as if you have unlimited access, that everything in the history of recorded music rests at your fingertips.
 The disillusion is only broken when a search is unsuccessful, and the most crushing blow is felt once you realize what was once there has been removed.

-I’m almost certain that on a daily basis, more and more music is abruptly taken down with little reason.
+I’m almost certain that on a daily basis, more and more music is abruptly taken down for little reason.
 Music is to be collected.
 You never know when life presents a situation and you need that perfect song―don't trust the streaming services to have it there for you; they aren’t reliable.
 Purchase albums, download singles, save remixes, pirate freestyles―do whatever you must to keep the music alive.
 Create the infinite library that you desire, one that you can trust will always be there.

 Music can be lost, songs are forgotten, and the only way to ensure that doesn’t happen is to collect.